AngelVega22/micro-saas-fidelazation-program/README.md

 - [x] Improve security by adding user authentication and authorization.
 - [ ] Enhance the program's data analytics and reporting capabilities.
 - [ ] Improve user experience
+- [ ] Add types of rules in the registation form and improve it.
+- [ ] CRON JOB to delete no active transaction points.

 Prority tasks:

+- [ ] Implement Program registation funcionality.
+- [ ] Add mobile menu.
-- [ ] Add more business logic.
+- [ ] Configure dates logic.
-- [ ] CRON JOB to delete no active transaction points.
+- [ ] Define more business logic.
 - [ ] Add Pricing page.
 - [ ] Integrate digital payments.
-- [ ] Add types of rules in the registation form and improve it.
+- [ ] Monetization logic.
 - [ ] Implement a dashboard for business owners to track program performance.
+- [ ] Implement more enviroment variables.

+Bugs:

+- [x] Registation form validations and edit form validations.
+- [x] No transaction if program is inactive/deleted.